christopherclary/appropriate-tech/README.md

 In the digital age we're all appropriation artists.
 Like Pig-Pen from Peanuts.
 Each moment he steps or shakes his head – Pig-pen generates more visible dust.
 He moves through the world inscribing the contemporary into his digital cloud, adding the dirt of the day to his already thickly layered historical record.
 His critics – the entire cast of Peanuts – often accuse him of wallowing in his dirt, of taking hedonistic pleasure in his condition.
 As an outcast, he assumes the role of the trickster, a figure who, defying normative community-based behavioral standards, is the keeper of a database of deep and secret knowledge.
 His cloud is a haze, an ambience, a network that can’t be defined by specific boundaries.
 He is at once physical and ephemeral.
 (Kenneth Goldsmith)<br>

 <b>Zines</b><br>
 A zine is a small-circulation self-published work of original or appropriated texts and images, usually reproduced via photocopier.
 Zines are either the product of a single person, or of a very small group and are popularly photocopied into physical prints for circulation.
 Dissidents and members of socially marginalized groups have published their own opinions in leaflet and pamphlet form for as long as such technology has been available.
 The concept of zines had an ancestor in the amateur press movement of the late 19th and early 20th century, which would in its turn cross-pollinate with the subculture of science fiction fandom in the 1930s.
 The popular graphic-style associated with zines is influenced artistically and politically by the subcultures of Dada, Fluxus, Surrealism and Situationism.
-(Wikipedia)<br><br>
+(Wikipedia)<br>

 <b>Examples</b><br>
 The Official Cockettes Paper Doll Book by Clay Geerdes <br>